 Inspired by Food52's latest and Tom Hirschfeld and his sipping tree...
 The natural spiciness of rutabagas and turnips is tempered a bit by the common russet potato and some soft butter.
 Then they’re all zinged up with some buttermilk and a kiss of good bourbon.
 Don't be stingy.
 We're talking root vegetables partying like rock stars here, so use the good stuff. —boulangere

-Place cubed rutabagas and turnips in a stainless steel pot and fill with cold water to cover, leaving enough water to add the cubed potatoes after a few minutes.
+Place cubed rutabagas and turnips into a stainless steel pot and fill with cold water to cover, leaving enough water to add the cubed potatoes after a few minutes.
+(The first two vegetables are much more dense than the potato.)
 Add a couple of teaspoons of salt.
-The first two vegetables are much more dense than the potato.
 Bring to a boil, then reduce heat to medium-high.
 Cook for 10 minutes, then add the cubed potatoes.
-Cook for about 10-15 minutes more, until all can be very easily pierced with a paring knife.
+Cook for about 10 to 15 minutes more, until all can be very easily pierced with a paring knife or fork.

 Set a colander in the sink and drain the vegetables.
 Return them to the pot.
-Add as much butter as you’re comfortable with, then add a couple of ounces more.
+Add as much butter as you’re comfortable with, then add a couple of ounces more (for a total of 2 to 4 ounces).
 It’s going to make the texture really silky, and the flavor will be oh so good.
-Relax.
 January's resolutions will be here soon enough.
 Using a hand masher, mash up the vegetables and mash in the butter.
-Don’t go for perfectly smooth.
-Some lumps of texture are nice.
+Don’t go for perfectly smooth—some lumps of texture are nice.

-Add 4 ounces of buttermilk and an ounce of the good stuff.
+Add 4 ounces of buttermilk and 1 ounce of bourbon.
 Stir to blend well.
 Taste.
 Season with some salt and pepper and taste again.
 Decide if they need to be a bit softer with some more buttermilk or a bit smoother with some more bourbon.

 Serve with something you love to people you love.
 Cheers!